Privacy Policy

 | Stripe billing records | Per Stripe's retention policy |

-| Inactive free accounts | 12 months inactivity + 30-day notice before deletion |
+| Inactive free accounts | After an extended inactivity period, with advance notice — see FAQ |

 Additional GDPR rights.
 In addition to the rights listed in Section 7, EEA users have the right to: